Yacht La Pinta – 7 days / 6 nights – Western – Friday to Thursday

 Puerto Ayora & Charles Darwin Research Station

 The morning visit heads to the Charles Darwin Research Station and the giant tortoise pens within an impressive giant prickly-pear cactus forest.
-These are the Galapagos’ headquarters of scientific investigation, conservation and the National Park administration.
+These are the Galapagos' headquarters of scientific investigation, conservation and the National Park administration.
+Following our visit, we drive up to highlands of Santa Cruz for lunch.

 Highlands of Santa Cruz Island